How To Create a Strong Password (With Examples of Good Passwords)

 If randomness is the name of the game, random password generators are at the forefront of password security.
 After all, it could be difficult for you to come up with a large string of characters that uses uppercase and lowercase letters, numbers, and special characters.

 Enter Avast, a cybersecurity company with over 435 million active users that blocks more than 1.5 billion cyberattacks each month.
-Other than malware, VPN, and antivirus solutions, Avast also offers the Avast Random Password Generator, a customizable random password generator that’s free and easy to use.
+In addition to malware, VPN, and antivirus solutions, Avast also offers the Avast Random Password Generator, a customizable random password generator that’s free and easy to use.

 Choose between 1 and 50 characters, as well as options for adding uppercase and lowercase letters, numbers, and special characters.
 Then generate your password, copy it, and use it.